cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/payload-logging/command-line.md

 After generating the key pair, copy the public key value and enter it in the [payload logging configuration](/managed-rulesets/payload-logging/configure).

 ## Decrypt the payload content using the command line

-Using the [`matched-data-cli`](https://github.com/cloudflare/matched-data-cli) tool to decrypt a payload in the command line.
+Use the `matched-data-cli` tool to decrypt a payload in the command line.

 1. Download the `matched-data-cli` tool for your platform from the [Releases](https://github.com/cloudflare/matched-data-cli/releases) page on GitHub, under **Assets**.